kjolley/BIGSdb_documentation/dbase_setup.rst

   * gps_map

     * GPS map.
-This can only be used for geography_point fields are fields that are linked to a lookup table of GPS coordinates.
+This can only be used for geography_point fields or fields that are linked to a lookup table of GPS coordinates.

   * pie